qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### HTML and CSS

-- If you don't specify `min-with`, it will be `auto`, and min width will be determined by content.
+- If you don't specify `min-width`, it will be `auto`, and min width will be determined by content.
 It has higher priority than many other CSS attributes.
 With it, `flex-shrink` may not work, `overflow: hidden` may not work, `width: 0` may not work, `max-width: 100%` may not work.
 It's recommended to set `min-width: 0`.
 - Horizontal and vertical are different in CSS:
   - Normally `width: auto` tries fill available space in parent.
 But `height: auto` normally tries to just expand to fit content.
   - For inline elements, inline-block elements and float elements, `width: atuo` does not try to expand.
   - `margin: 0 auto` centers horizontally.
 But `margin: auto 0` normally become `margin: 0 0` which does not center vertically.
 In a flexbox with `flex-direction: column`, `margin: auto 0` can center vertically.
   - Margin collapse happens vertically but not horizontally.
-  - The above flips when layout direction flips (e.g. `writing-mode: vertial-rl`)
+  - The above flips when layout direction flips (e.g. `writing-mode: vertical-rl`)
 - Block formatting context (BFC):
   - `display: flow-root` creates a BFC.
     (There are other ways to create BFC, like `overflow: hidden`, `overflow: auto`, `overflow: scroll`, `display:table`, but with side effects)